luka-j/stories/README.md

 Lines starting with double slashes (//) or a number sign (#) are comments and are ignored (i.e. they are thrown away while parsing).

+##### Statement block marker
+Lines which equal three colons (i.e. :::) are statement block markers.
+All lines following them with larger indent are treated as procedural statements (with leading :), except if they start with backslash in which case they are treated as either Speech or Narrative.
+Comments are ignored and not counted for determining block indent, meaning you can have lesser indented comment inside statement block without it affecting the 'larger indent' chain.

 ##### Procedural statements
 Lines starting with a colon (:) are procedural statements and modify either the state or the flow.
 There are several types: